-Aisha helps carry out the NCEDC's mission to act as the City of Newark’s economic catalyst by strengthening small businesses, supporting a thriving entrepreneurial base and leading the attraction of emerging makers and manufacturers.
+Aisha leads NCEDC as the City of Newark’s economic catalyst by strengthening small businesses, supporting a thriving entrepreneurial base and attracting businesses in emerging markets.

 Carmelo G. Garcia is the Executive Vice President and Chief Real Estate Officer of Newark Community Economic Development Corporation (Newark CEDC), which serves as the primary economic development agency for New Jersey’s largest city.
 To this position, he brings nearly two decades of experience in community development, real estate redevelopment, urban planning, public service, financial modeling, and economic development in fields ranging from financial services to municipal & state government.

 Garcia received his Master of Science in Information Systems and Management from Stevens Institute of Technology and his Bachelors of Arts in Criminal Justice and Sociology from Seton Hall University.
 He graduated from Harvard University’s John F. Kennedy School of Government with an executive degree in Public Policy & Community Development, a Certification in Leadership and Management from Cornell University, and a Certification in Human Resources and Public Administration from Rutgers University.

 Prior to joining Newark CEDC, Garcia served as Executive Director of the Hoboken Housing Authority where he developed hundreds of units of affordable housing in Hudson County and oversaw the management of more than 1,700 units, He also served, as the Director of Health, Human Services & Community development for the City of Hoboken.
 In addition to his work in various public, private, and non-profit organizations, Garcia has a long record of public service in his community and state being recognized by the who’s who of NJ.
 He served in the New Jersey General Assembly for the 33rd Legislative District in Hudson County and has also served as the President of the Hoboken Board of Education.